Keilwerth SX90R alto saxophone (Edition 75, or Anniversary)

 review covers several variants of the SX90R series

-At around the turn of the 1970s the saxophone market was dominated by the
+At around the turn of the 1970s the saxophone market was dominated

-the background - and perhaps the largest of these were Keilwerth.
+be in the background - and perhaps the largest of these were Keilwerth.

 They'd been turning saxes out for a number of years, but it wasn't

 until they produced the SX series of horns that they finally stepped

 The wooden key pearls and the wide bell flare.

-and distinctive look.
+unique and distinctive look.
 Couple that with a body finished in

 It gets off to a good start with the build quality.

-side - though the flipside to that argument is that it's better
+small side - though the flipside to that argument is that it's better

 to have a pillar pop off in the event of a drop than have it hang

 a very substantial and stylish bell brace fitted, and it's comforting